lucaoliano/cordova-plugin-background-geolocation/README.md

   function (enabled) {
     if (enabled) {
       // location service are now enabled
-      // time to change UI to reflect that
+      // call backgroundGeolocation.start
-    } else {
+      // only if user already has expressed intent to start service } else {
       // location service are now disabled or we don't have permission
       // time to change UI to reflect that